citp/privacy-policy-historical/p/pr/pro/procurve.com.md

 ### 9\.
 Changes to this statement

 If we modify our Privacy Statement, we will post the revised statement here, with an updated revision date.
 If we make significant changes to our Statement that materially alter our privacy practices, we may also notify you by other means, such as sending an email or posting a notice on our corporate website and/or social media pages prior to the changes taking effect.
-This privacy policy was last updated on October 2014.
+This privacy policy was last updated on November 2015.